rovaughn/build/README.md

   dependencies change.
 - No support for running long running processes from artifacts, e.g. an HTTP server, that automatically restarts when dependencies change.
+- Make isn't very good at producing a directory as a target.

 Here is what an example build configuration looks like, stored in a file called `build.yml`: